 Just by going more in depth on page one, most filers in this scenario should be able to claim at least 8, possibly 9 if they pay for daycare expenses.
 This jump is huge, going from claiming 0 or 4 to claiming 8 results in a big increase in your weekly paycheck, it will be a smaller refund at the end of the year, but a dollar today is worth more than a dollar next spring.

 Moving on to page 2 of the W-4 form, which to be honest I had never paid attention to before, provides even more possible allowances.
 For people who itemize or make large adjustments, such as IRA and HSA deductions, additional allowances can be claimed.
 Essentially 1 allowance is given for every $3,950 in adjustments or in itemized deductions greater than the standard deduction.
 Depending on your savings rate this can add a few more allowances on the W-4 form, possibly pumping the total into the double digits.
+This is a great way to keep more of your money in your pockets if you can’t claim exempt on federal income taxes.

 For most people I think it makes sense to try to limit the amount of money paid into the IRS through withholdings.
 I highly recommend against anyone trying to inflate this number to not have taxes taken out if they believe taxes will be owed at the end of the year.
 I personally would rather pay one check to the IRS at the end of the year, however I would hate to owe them money that I don’t have.

-Using the IRS as a Bank Account?
+Claim Exempt on Federal Income Taxes Or Using the IRS as a Bank Account?

 There are even some people who don’t trust themselves with their own money and would rather claim 0 and let the federal government hold onto it for them, allowing them to get a big refund at the end of the year and use it for large purchases.
 The W-4 form even has a line on it asking if you’d like them to hold more of your money than your typical withholding from each check!
 I think its great that these people identify that they are bad at savings, but I think they are putting too much trust in the Federal Government.
 With what congress demonstrated this year, I would be hesitant to use them as a bank.
 Returns for most people were only delayed by a week or two, but what if it was a month, or 2 months, or 6 months?
 I just don’t like having my money out there.